SangRJ/select_buddy/README.md

 ## Acknowledgments

+- Inspired by LiveSelect Dynamic (multi)selection field for LiveView.
 - Inspired by various select components in the Phoenix ecosystem
 - Built with Phoenix LiveView and Phoenix Components
 - Uses modern accessibility standards